ricardoriverac/youxlab-treino-git/README.md

 -git add . (preparar as mudanças)

--git commit -m "comentario" (empacota as mudanças com um comentário)
+-git comgmit -m "comentario" (empacota as mudanças com um comentário)

 -git pull origin main (atualiza a branch atual com a main)